caymansimpson/reuniclusVGC/README.md

 # reuniclusVGC
-A bot to play VGC.
-Here are my initial notes from reading
+Bots to play VGC.
+Here are my initial notes from readings:

 ### Rules of Pokemon that make it hard:
 1. You and opponent make turns simultaneously